evamaxfield/gh-tokens-loader/README.md

 ## Why

 I am a researcher who spends a lot of time mining the GitHub API for data about scientific software.
-Due to the rate limits on the GitHub API, other researchers in my department commonly share their tokens with me to help me get the data I need.
+Due to the rate limits on the GitHub API, my research collaborators and I will commonly pool our tokens.
 I found myself copy pasting some form of this code around to different projects and decided to make it a library.

-In my own usage, I generally use the GitHubTokensCycler that is also builtin to the library:
+In my own usage, I generally use the `GitHubTokensCycler` that is also builtin to the library:

 ```python
 import time